All Episodes

 When you get down to brass tax, there's not a whole lot to fix.

-Uh we are not in an economic malaise.
+We are not in an economic malaise.

 We are not in dire economic straits.

-We've got a rosy future where the United States of America, they're the ones that have tried to make everybody think about it doom and gloom, and they had they're going to need some new salesmen because people aren't buying into it.
+They're the ones that have tried to make everybody think about it doom and gloom, and they're going to need some new salesmen because people aren't buying into it.

 They want to get Bush.

-You know, we I told you this yesterday is why we are on the cutting edge of societal evolution.
+Now, in this effort to do so, the LA Times, you know, I told you this yesterday is why we are on the cutting edge of societal evolution.

 It's about the special election for Duke Cunningham's Republican seat, San Diego area, California, 50.

-Voters replacing the disgraced former rep Randy Cunningham were swayed more by party labels and name recognition and boiling issues like corruption and immigration analysts said Wednesday.
+Voters replacing the disgraced former rep Randy Cunningham were swayed more by party labels and name recognition and boiling issues like corruption and immigration, analysts said Wednesday.

 Democrat leaders claim victory.

-Yes, there was a moral victory and so forth.
+Yesterday was a moral victory and so forth.

-If Democrats can't win on a corruption message here, they can't win on it anywhere, said Carl Forty, a spokesman for the GOP's congressional campaign committee.
+If Democrats can't win on a corruption message here, they can't win on it anywhere, said Carl Forty, a spokesman for the GOP's Congressional Campaign Committee.

-And you would that would have to be right.
+And that would have to be right.

-Uh the culture corruption is not going to take them anywhere.
+The culture corruption is not going to take them anywhere.

-And if they can't win this one, and they're and they're looking at this one, oh man.
+And if they can't win this one, and they're looking at this one, oh man, they thought this was going to be a trend, but she didn't even get 44%.

 She got 43.9% of the vote.